jgnewman/bespin-soft-syntax/README.md

 # Bespin Soft Syntax Theme

+A syntax package for Atom.
 Inspired by Bespin but with easier-to-look-at colors.

-Optimized for:
+**Optimized for:**

 - JavaScript
 - HTML